Wednesday, December 16, 2009

 Today's site?
 The Basilica Cistern.
 Well, it was actually Monday's, but the reading's getting intense.
 It was built with the same kind of plan some early churches used, so we visited it with my Christian Art and Architecture class.
 It's another one of those places you really have to see because pictures have no way of capturing the atmospere of a place- time really stands still there.

 The idea of a nation being awesome enough to gather the columns for the place- stealing them from all kinds of places- is so neat...
 And the concept of a place having been expanded and improved upon is pretty awesome too.
-More than one group of people took pride in this place and kept it alive.
-This desire to leave a mark has always existed, but has been exemplified there in some way, shape or form for

 Over.